bZxNetwork/bzx.network_website/staking-calculator.md

                         <label>Daily</label>
                     </div>
                 </div>
-                <div class="descriptoin">As per our proposed tokenomics, the cash flow figures presented here will be split evenly between the insurance fund, which makes the token asset backed, and fee sharing, which flows directly to users in the form of Balancer Pool Tokens.</div>
+                <div class="description">As per our proposed tokenomics, the cash flow figures presented here will be split evenly between the insurance fund, which makes the token asset backed, and fee sharing, which flows directly to users in the form of Balancer Pool Tokens.</div>
             </div>
         </div>
     </div>